mchang21/Home-Court-Advantage-Case-Study/README.md

 # Home Court Advantage Case Study

-This analysis is a group project for COGS 108 - Data Science in Practice.
+This analysis is a group project for COGS 137 - Practical Data Science in R.

 ## Introduction